scao53/shiyacao.github.io/_publications/2022-06-01-Accountable-Data-The-Politics-and-Pragmatics-of-Disclosure-Datasets.md

 title: "Accountable Data: The Politics and Pragmatics of Disclosure Datasets"
 collection: publications
 permalink: /publication/2022-06-01-Accountable-Data-The-Politics-and-Pragmatics-of-Disclosure-Datasets
 excerpt: 'This paper attends specifically to what I call &apos;&apos;disclosure datasets&apos;&apos; - tabular datasets produced in accordance with laws requiring various kinds of disclosure.
-For the purposes of this paper, the most significant defining feature of disclosure datasets is that they aggregate information produced a'...
+For the purposes of this paper, the most significant defining feature of disclosure datasets is that they aggregate information produced a...'
 date: 2022-06-01
 venue: 'In the proceedings of 2022 ACM Conference on Fairness, Accountability, and Transparency'
 paperurl: 'https://doi.org/10.1145/3531146.3533201'